securingsam/SmartScanner-iOS-Spec/README.md

 ### Custom scanner configurations

-The `scan` method call site accepts a `ScanConfig` object.
-The `ScanConfig` object allows the SDK client to control some of the scanner's configurations.
+The `scan` method call site accepts a [`ScanConfig`](API_REFERENCE.md#scanconfig) object.

+The [`ScanConfig`](API_REFERENCE.md#scanconfig) object allows the SDK client to control some of the scanner's configurations.
 For example, the following code snippet starts a scan that is using only `PING` to detect devices in the network and sets the scan to last only 2 minutes.

+All scanner types can be found within the [`SamScannerType`](API_REFERENCE.md#samscannertype) enum.

 >**Note** The default configurations are considered to be optimized for best scan results.